Eric Patterson (baseball)

 Eric Scott Patterson (born April 8, 1983) is an American former professional baseball left fielder and second baseman.
-Patterson made his MLB debut with the Chicago Cubs on August 6, 2007.
-He was the head coach of the Gwinnett Tides in the Sunbelt Baseball League.
-Patterson is currently the assistant hitting coach for the South Bend Cubs.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Oakland Athletics, Boston Red Sox, and San Diego Padres.
+He is currently the bench coach for the Indianapolis Indians, the Triple-A affiliate of the Pittsburgh Pirates.

 Baseball career

-Georgia Tech
+Amateur

 Although Patterson originally was drafted by the Colorado Rockies in the 23rd round of the 2001 MLB draft out of Harrison High School in Kennesaw, Georgia, he did not sign and went on instead to attend the Georgia Institute of Technology.
 With the Yellow Jackets, Patterson was named an Atlantic Coast Conference All-Star three times (2002–2004) and an All-American twice (in 2002 on the Freshman 1st Team, and in 2004 on the 3rd team).
 He was named to the USA Baseball team twice, in 2002 and 2003.

 Chicago Cubs

 Patterson was selected in the 8th round of the 2004 MLB draft by the Chicago Cubs.

 Patterson played in the 2006 All-Star Futures Game in Pittsburgh, and was ranked the sixth-best prospect in the Cubs organization by Baseball America prior to the 2007 season.
+Patterson made his MLB debut with the Chicago Cubs on August 6, 2007.
 He collected his first major league hit on August 7, by singling against Woody Williams in a game against the Houston Astros.
 On June 22, 2008, Patterson hit the first home run of his career.

 Oakland Athletics

-On July 8, 2008, Patterson was traded along with pitcher Sean Gallagher, outfielder Matt Murton, and catcher Josh Donaldson to the Oakland Athletics for pitchers Rich Harden and Chad Gaudin.
+On July 8, 2008, Patterson was traded along with pitcher Sean Gallagher, outfielder Matt Murton, and catcher Josh Donaldson to the Oakland Athletics in exchange for pitchers Rich Harden and Chad Gaudin.

 On June 22, 2010, Patterson was designated for assignment to make way for Coco Crisp on the A's roster.